Michael Stever: Career

 He reunited with Shirley Jones and Marty Ingels in 2011 for his self-produced documentary short, Jon Finch: The Ultimate Impresario.
 He has produced mini-documentaries, including a collaboration with Stephen Schwartz in 2011 chronicling his first opera, Séance on a Wet Afternoon.
 He films and writes for Broadwayworld.com, TheaterPizzazz, and TheatreArtLife.
 Stever also served as the official camera man for The Drama Desk Awards in New York City.
 He has also worked as a filmmaker and videographer.

 In 2014 Stever met and collaborated with A Nightmare on Elm Street star, Heather Langenkamp.
 Together they produced Heather's Freddy Cut Nightmare which chronicled her first charity haircut auction on behalf of 'Scares That Care.'
 Later that year Stever worked with actor/playwright Stu Richelle, and director/dramaturge Linda S. Nelson filming and creating numerous multi-media installments for the Off-Off Broadway production of Vietnam…Through My Lens.

-May of 2016, Stever joins forces with Broadway dancer, choreographer and historian Mercedes Ellington - Grand Daughter to Duke Ellington and founder of The Duke Ellington Center For The Arts.
+May 2016, Stever joins forces with Broadway dancer, choreographer and historian Mercedes Ellington - Grand Daughter to Duke Ellington and founder of The Duke Ellington Center For The Arts.
 Also worked with Columbus State University Dance Department head Karyn Tomczak and Lester Schecter PR to produce a documentary honoring Mercedes which screened at the New York Friars Club on December 20, 2017.
 In late 2017 filmed and co-produced two TEDTalks episodes with performance coach Kelsey Crouch.
 Episodes included 'How BS cured the blind girl' with Vicky DeRosa, and 'Design experiences, not things' with Abraham Burickson.